hasura/graphql-engine/docs/graphql/manual/auth/authentication/jwt.rst

 Introduction
 ------------

-You can configure GraphQL engine to use JWT authorization mode to authorize all incoming requests to Hasura GraphQL engine server (*details of configuration can be found below*).
+You can configure GraphQL engine to use JWT authorization mode to authorize all incoming requests to Hasura GraphQL engine server.

 The idea is - Your auth server will return JWT tokens, which is decoded and verified by GraphQL engine to authorize and get metadata about the request